Publishing API Specifications

 |6||Asset ID: A unique ID that Anypoint Exchange uses to identify the published project.
 You should use the default unless there is a published asset with the same ID.|

 After completing the required fields, click Publish to Exchange.

-If your project includes files that are not referenced by the root file either directly or indirectly, a dialog asks you to confirm that you do want to publish the project together with those unreferenced files.
+If your project includes files that are not referenced by the root file either directly or indirectly, a dialog asks you to confirm that you want to publish the project including the unreferenced files.
 By default, API Designer excludes them from the published project in Anypoint Exchange.

-The appearance of the API version field depends upon several factors:
+The content and state of the API version field in the publish dialog depends on the following:

 If the specification already includes a version, you cannot update it in the publish dialog.